HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 ![alt text](/img/posts/regression-tree-max-depth-plot.png "Decision Tree Max Depth Plot")

 The plot shows that the *maximum* classification accuracy on the test set is found when applying a *max_depth* value of 7.
-However, given we lose very little accuracy with a *max depth* value of 4, and especially since this would result in a simpler model, that generalised even better on new data, we make the executive decision to retrain our Decision Tree with a maximum depth of 4.
+However, given we lose very little accuracy with a *max depth* value of 4, and especially since this would result in a simpler model, which would generalise even better on new data, we make the executive decision to retrain our Decision Tree with a maximum depth of 4.

 <br>